Previous Month | RSS/XML | Current | Next Month

 That last sentence is an understatement: not only does the evidence not support such a finding, it contradicts it.
 So, the headline and the underlying article were false, if not fake, news.

-Why is that the NYT, and many other major news outlets4, claimed that tear gas was used to clear the park for Trump's church visit?
+Why did the NYT, and many other major news outlets4, claim that tear gas was used to clear the park for Trump's church visit?
 How did they come by this misinformation?
-The article beneath the headline contains no evidence that the actions of the park police in clearing the park had anything to do with Trump's church visit, other than the coincidence that the one preceded the other.
+The article beneath the headline contains no evidence that the actions of the park police in clearing the park had anything to do with Trump's church visit other than the coincidence that the one preceded the other.
 For instance, no representative of the park police was quoted saying that tear gas was used to clear the way for the president, nor was a White House spokesman quoted as admitting that the Trump administration had requested the park be cleared.
 It appears that the reporter simply assumed that the way was cleared for Trump, and either asked no questions or didn't get the answers she wanted.
 Perhaps this was one of those stories that was "too good to check".

 It's likely that very few people saw the NYT's silly Martian watermelon story, and even fewer would have believed it.
 In contrast, how many people believed the tear gas for Trump story?
 How many still do?
 The NYT was quick to retract its inconsequential Martian mistake, but it has yet to retract or even correct the far more important one about Trump and tear gas.
 Will it do so?
 Will it do so in such a way as to get the truth to those who still believe a false story?